jobtalle/RocketScience/README.md

 Before you do anything, run ``npm install`` in the repository root.
 This command will install all required dependencies managed by NPM.

-To package all sprites, execute ``npm run pack-sprites``.
+To prepare the assets, run ``prepare_assets.py``.
 This must be done before the game is built.
-The resulting sprite atlas will be stored in ``dist`` where it is used by the game.
+Atlas files for both the GUI and in-game sprites will be generated.

 To compile the program, execute ``npm run pack-dev`` (or ``pack-prod`` for production builds) from the root of the repository.